dvlyon/RMMZ/HUD/Leader/excerpt.md

-## DvLyon HUD Leader
+## DvLyon Leader HUD

-A HUD window to display the current leader's health with custom bar images.
+A HUD window to display the current leader's health and mana using custom bar images.